Mitigating Dialogue Hallucination for Large Vision Language Models via Adversarial Instruction Tuning: Adversarial Instruction Tuning

 \subsection{Adversarial Instruction Tuning (\algnameB{})}

-To reduce the negative effect of hallucinatory dialogues, we propose \algnameB{} that performs instruction tuning on adversarially augmented visual instruction datasets. \algnameB{} first generates hallucinatory dialogues and prepends them into visual instruction training datasets, and then performs instruction tuning by masking the hallucinatory dialogues in loss calculation.
+To reduce the negative effect of hallucinatory dialogues, we propose \algnameB{} to perform instruction tuning on adversarially augmented visual instruction datasets. \algnameB{} first generates hallucinatory dialogues and injects them into visual instruction training datasets, and then performs instruction tuning by masking the hallucinatory dialogues in loss calculation.

 \textbf{Hallucinatory Dialogue Generation.} We create hallucinatory dialogues following the protocol of \evalname{} in Section \ref{sec:evaluation_benchmark}.
-Specifically, for each training example of the visual-instruction dataset such as LLaVA-Instruct-150k\,\cite{liu2023visual}, we generate hallucinatory questions $X^{i,adv}_{\texttt{q}}$ in order to hallucinate each round's question $\text{X}^i_\texttt{q}$ in the original training example $\text{X}^{<t}_{\texttt{dialogue}}$, and generate its corresponding answers $X^{i,adv}_{\texttt{a}}$ by simply asking the hallucinatory questions to LMMs.
+Specifically, for each training example of the visual-instruction dataset such as LLaVA-Instruct-665k\,\cite{liu2023improved}, we generate hallucinatory questions $X^{i,adv}_{\texttt{q}}$ in order to hallucinate each round's question $\text{X}^i_\texttt{q}$ in the original training example $\text{X}^{<t}_{\texttt{dialogue}}$, and generate its corresponding answers $X^{i,adv}_{\texttt{a}}$ by simply asking the hallucinatory questions to LVLMs.
 The hallucinatory question includes all types of dialogues, i.e., General, Random, and Adversarial.
-For each training example with a total of $t$ instruction rounds, we randomly augment $m$ rounds out of $t$ rounds.
+For the training examples with $t$ instruction rounds, we randomly augment $m$ rounds out of $t$ rounds.

 \textbf{Hallucinatory Dialogue Injection.} For each training example, the $i$-th round dialogue $\text{X}^i_{\texttt{dialogue}}=(\text{X}^i_\texttt{q}, \text{X}^i_\texttt{a})$ can be adversarially augmented by prepending a hallucinatory dialogue $\text{X}^{i, adv}_{\texttt{dialogue}}=(\text{X}^{i,adv}_\texttt{q}, \text{X}^{i,adv}_\texttt{a})$ as follows: